Sa Susunod na Habang Buhay

-"Sa Susunod na Habang Buhay" ("In the Next Life Time") (Note: English translation provided by the Canadian Cinematography Awards.) is a song by the Filipino folk-pop band Ben&Ben.
+"Sa Susunod na Habang Buhay" ("In the Next Life Time") (Note: English translation provided by the Canadian Cinematography Awards.) is a song by the Filipino band Ben&Ben.
 It was released as a single on February 28, 2020, through Sony Music Philippines.
-Written by lead vocalists and twins Paolo and Miguel Benjamin Guico, the track explores a romance that has faded, emphasizing the promise to love and choose one's beloved in another life.
+Written by lead vocalists Paolo Benjamin Guico and Miguel Benjamin Guico, the track explores a romance that has faded, emphasizing the promise to love and choose one's beloved in another life.

-The music video was directed by Jorel Lising, portrays as a couple who are trapped in a time loop after one dies, with one retaining painful memories from their past relationship, played by KathNiel stars.
-The track is also subjected to the breakup of KathNiel.
-Additionally, the track was featured as the theme song for the 2023 Filipino film Rewind.
+The music video was directed by Jorel Lising, which depicts Kathryn Bernardo and Daniel Padilla of the KathNiel love team as a couple trapped in a time loop that resets after one dies, with one retaining memories from their past relationship.
+The track was featured as the theme song for the 2023 Filipino film Rewind.

-The song received critical acclaim from critics and audiences alike, describing it as "heartbreaking" and "gut-wrenching".
-Nearly four years after its release, the song peaked at number three on Billboards Philippines Songs and number 66 on Philippines Hot 100 in 2024.
-The track received several accolades, winning Best Ballad Recording at the 34th Awit Awards, Mellow Video of the Year at Myx Music Awards in 2021, and Wishclusive Contemporary Folk Performance of the Year at 7th Wish Music Awards in 2022.
+The song and its music video received several awards and nominations, winning Best Ballad Recording at the 34th Awit Awards, Mellow Video of the Year at the Myx Music Awards in 2021, and Wishclusive Contemporary Folk Performance of the Year at the Wish Music Awards in 2022.
+Nearly four years after its release, the song peaked at number three on Billboards Philippines Songs chart and number 66 on the Philippines Hot 100 in 2024.

 Background and release

-In 2019, Ben&Ben members were featured in the film, titled LSS (Last Song Syndrome) and also performed at Wanderland Music and Arts Festival.
-In 2020, the band performed the track for the first time at Samsung Awesome Concert on Bonifacio High Street Amphitheater.
-The band also covered Bread's song "Make It with You" for the TV series of the same name.

-After the critical and commercial success of the band's debut album Limasawa Street and the tour of the same name, the track was released as a standalone single and lyric video were released on media platforms and YouTube respectively on February 28, 2020.
+The song was first performed at Bonifacio High Street Amphitheater on February 5, 2020.
+It was later released on February 28 as a standalone single on music streaming services.
+A few minutes after its release, Miguel shared on Twitter that he wept after writing the song, realizing it had healed a wound he had not known he carried, and he hoped others would experience the same healing.

 Composition

-The song was written by lead vocalists and twins Paolo and Miguel Benjamin Guico and produced by Jean-Paul Verona and Ben&Ben.
-The track explores a romance that has faded, emphasizing the promise to love and choose one's beloved in another life.
+The song was written by lead vocalists Paolo Benjamin Guico and Miguel Benjamin Guico and produced by Jean-Paul Verona and Ben&Ben.
+The mellow track explores a faded romance and the promise of eternal love that transcends lifetimes.
+It addresses common questions people often ask their partners, as it conveys the intricacies of navigating a complex relationship while maintaining an optimistic outlook.

-The mellow track addresses common questions about a lover, such as "Hindi ba, pangako mo nung una / Tiwala'y iingatan?"
-It also portrays a complex relationship, yet the persona remains optimistic through the line "Baka naman sa susunod na habang buhay."

-A few minutes after its release, Miguel Benjamin Guico, the band's lead vocalist, expresses his feelings after writing a song, stating that it felt good to heal the wound he had been unaware of and hopes that the same healing time comes to others.